gitkraken/vscode-gitlens/README.md

         - `Red` - behind the upstream
         - `Yellow` - both ahead of and behind the upstream
       - Provides additional nodes, if the current branch is not synchronized with the upstream, to quickly see and explore the specific commits ahead and/or behind the upstream
-      - Provides a context menu with a `Refresh` command
+      - Provides a context menu with `Open Repository in Remote`, and `Refresh` commands

     - `Branches` node — provides a list of the local branches
       - Indicates which branch is the current branch